9

 Terra's silence had also been exchanged for her pillar boat's return.

-She was disheartened when she saw the ship's logs.
+She was disheartened to see the ship's logs.
 There were signs several other fishermen had been allowed to fly it as they pleased, which suggested the Council of Elders had challenged others to achieve the same results as Terra and Diode.
 In other words, they seemed to believe the boat was special, not the two of them.

 The pillar boat operated by the unusual pair of novices began descending to FBB once again.
 They quietly set sail, without any grand ceremonies or public announcements.

-The fishing industry criticized the abnormal fishers' chaotic operational behavior while spying on the details of their new techniques.
-The economic sphere demanded the two control themselves, citing concerns about a price collapse from overfishing.
-The scientists were thrilled to finally learn about species that, up until then, had remained full of enigmas.
+The fishing industry admonished the abnormal fishers' chaotic operational behavior while spying on the details of their new techniques.
+The economic sphere demanded the two control themselves, citing concerns about a price collapse due to overfishing.
+The scientists were thrilled to finally learn about species that, until then, remained full of enigmas.
 The Council of Elders lamented that the two hadn't promptly caught the requested ten heads of gigantic bachi orca (it was extremely difficult, as expected) but, unable to ignore their splendid numbers, the good offices of the Council introduced them to potential spouses with strong pedigrees.

-"Are you checking to see if there are any good men, Terra-san?"
+“Are you checking to see if there are any good men, Terra-san?”
 Diode asked.
-She was wearing tight fitwear and was darting around on the monkey bars in the ceiling.
-She had also been graced by the Council's good offices but had wordlessly threw their profiles away without a second thought.
+Wearing tight fitwear, she darted back and forth on the monkey bars on the ceiling.
+She had wordlessly thrown her marriage profiles away without a second thought after she was also graced by the Council's good offices.

 Terra shook her head.
 “It doesn't matter if there's a good one or not.
 I'm not interested in marriage anymore.”